benmbutler/powdR/README.md

 [`foreach`](https://cran.r-project.org/web/packages/foreach/index.html)
 and
 [`doParallel`](https://cran.r-project.org/web/packages/doParallel/index.html))
-for parralel processing.
-Secondly, powdR can be run via a `shiny` web application, which offers a user friendly interface for fast and iterative mineral quantification.
+for parallel processing.
+Secondly, powdR can be run via a Shiny web application, which offers a user friendly interface for fast and iterative mineral quantification.
 Lastly, R represents a powerful tool for data manipulation, allowing users to creatively adapt, pre-treat and